manhtdd/DefectGuard-the-Package/Objective-1.md

 For the first scenario, we will use a pre-written script:

 **NOTE**: this script run with assumption the main language of the repo is JavaScript.
 Please check the script before running it.
+Run this script for each project.
 ```
 bash scripts/objective_1_evaluate.sh javascript-algorithms
 ```